Satisfactory Academic Progress (SAP)

 If a student takes advantage of the Academic Forgiveness policy their GPA will be adjusted.
 However, all “forgiven” credits will still be considered in the Pace calculation as attempted credits.
 They will not be counted as earned credits even if they previously received a passing grade.

-Students must complete their degrees within 150% of the average length of their program.
+Undergraduates must complete their degrees within 150% of the average length of their program.
 A student pursuing an associate’s degree that is 60 credits long would need to complete the degree within 90 attempted credits.
 Similarly, a student pursuing a bachelor’s degree requiring completion of 120 credits must meet the degree requirements within 180 attempted credits.

-Students who are enrolled in dual degrees or dual majors must complete the requirements for one of the degrees in the required timeframe.
+Undergraduates who are enrolled in dual degrees or dual majors must complete the requirements for one of the degrees in the required timeframe.
 Once the requirements for one bachelor’s degree have been met the student will be treated as a post-baccalaureate student for aid purposes regardless of whether they formally apply for the degree.

 Students who submit a degree plan and have their eligibility reinstated are expected to adhere to the stated program.
 If the student does not pass all the classes or does not complete within the detailed timeline because they take additional courses not in the plan they may have to resubmit a revised plan and may not receive approval under the revised plan.